 DIRECTOR/WRITER: 25 APRIL – General Film Corporation (NZ), 2015.

 An animated documentary feature about the WWI Gallipoli campaign.
-25 APRIL premiered at the Toronto International Film Festival and was one of just nine films selected for competition at the Annecy Animation Film Festival (one of the World’s premiere animation festivals).
+25 APRIL premiered at the Toronto International Film Festival (TIFF) and was one of just nine films selected for competition at the Annecy Animation Film Festival (one of the World’s premiere animation festivals).
 It is also the first New Zealand animated film to be in contention for an ACADEMY AWARD.

 Nominated “Best Documentary” NZ Film Awards 2017